 - under the rules of intestacy, if no will exists

 - pursuant to the provisions set out in the company’s articles and shareholders’ agreement

 When a company has only one director

-Dealing with the death of a director can be more complex when a company has only one director.
+Dealing with the death of a company director can be more complex when the deceased is the sole director.
 If the company has surviving shareholders, they can call a general meeting and pass a resolution to appoint a new director.
 However, if the deceased sole director was also the sole shareholder, difficulties arise if specific provisions are not included in the company’s articles of association.

 Normally, only existing directors and shareholders have the authority to appoint new directors, approve the allotment and transfer of shares, and add new shareholders’ to the company’s register of members.
 Similarly, directors are often the only persons permitted to authorise payments to employees, suppliers, and creditors.
 If the sole director-shareholder dies, there is no one to exercise these powers and authorise essential payments.

 Solutions for dealing with the death of a sole director-shareholder

 In the unfortunate event that the sole director and shareholder of a company dies, the options available to the personal representatives of the deceased will depend on the terms outlined in the company’s articles.